This is part 2 of Have a Happy Period. The first part was all about Menstrual Cups and Cloth Pads. So be sure to go and check it out!

 - Chamomile Tea– This helps support cramping and irritability!
 Which is great for me as I can get rather irritable on my period.

 - Magnesium is another great supplement to help with cramps.
-I like to use magnesium oil on my skin.
+Personally, I like to use magnesium oil on my skin, but there are lots of different ways in which you can get magnesium into your system.
+Ancient Minerals are one of the best retailers for magnesium oil and supplements.

 - Chiropractic Care- I am so incredibly lucky to have a mother who is a chiropractor.
 I swear I feel like a different person after she gets done adjusting me.
 During Shark Week, I have her adjust me at least 3 times and the change in cramp pain is immediate after each adjustment.